 The free interior reviewer makes finding those all-important faults so much easier and less time-consuming than waiting for manuscripts to go back and forth in the post or via email.

 You can upload your book in either Word, .doc and PDF format, and these are then converted into a print-ready format.

 Spotting that one of your images is out of alignment is so much easier with the interior viewer and you will be able to go through all of the pages.

 All trim sizes are supported because the interior reviewer has a built-in template and scaling tool to auto-correct your file to match your book’s trim size.

-You can also choose form several designs, themes and colors from their professional templates plus have access to over 2,000 high quality photographs.
+You can also choose from several designs, themes, and colors from their professional templates plus have access to over 2,000 high-quality photographs.

 If on the other hand you are a professional and have created your own book cover using graphic design software then there are instructions on how to create your cover PDF to upload.

 Alternatively, this can be done for you and all options are priced to fit every budget.

 Buying Copies Of Your Own Book